Train Tickets Netherlands: How To Buy Yours?

 Are you confused about buying a Netherlands train ticket?

-You’re not alone; while trains in the Netherlands are known for their efficient and punctual service, Buying train tickets in The Netherlands can be a lot more confusing at first sight.
+You’re not alone; while trains in the Netherlands are known for their efficient and punctual service, buying train tickets in The Netherlands can be more confusing.

 And then there is the confusion about off-peak and peak hours and whether or not discounts are available (they are, also for tourists, but not many people know this).

-To make it even more complicated there is an unbelievable amount of incorrect, outdated information out there from bloggers who wrote an article once, and never touched it again.
+To make it even more complicated, there is an unbelievable amount of incorrect, outdated information from bloggers who wrote an article once and never touched it again.

 As a Dutch native, I’m here to help.
 I grew up using the system, so it’s 2nd nature to me.
 And it’s easy for me to keep this information up to date.